 While there is no shortage of trendy shops and restaurants in Soho, it’s the atmospheric cobblestone streets, galleries, sweeping lofts, and cast-iron architecture that truly gives the neighbourhood its charms.
 Lofts that once hosted manufacturing factories in the ‘50s now serve as art galleries, fashion houses, and photo studios.

 The vibrant nightlife scene replaces the hectic shopping hustle and art browsing after sunset, with everything from low-key dive bars to exclusive nightclubs.
 Wine enthusiasts who want to enjoy a live show while sipping can head to City Winery which combines a fully functioning winery with intimate concerts.
-Or catch one of the hottest films from Venice, Cannes, and beyond at the Film Forum.
+Or catch one of the hottest movies from Venice, Cannes, and beyond at the Movie Forum.
 It opened as a haven for independent filmmakers in 1970, moving into its current West Houston Street in 1989.

 What else can you do in New York’s Soho?